Kuper-Tech/sbmt-kafka_producer/README.md

 rails g kafka_producer:install
 ```

-In the result, the `config/kafka_producer.yml` file will be created.
+As a result, the `config/kafka_producer.yml` file will be created.

 ### Producer class